 Blackfoot Native Plants (BNP) Nursery

 We’ve changed our species list.
-We will no longer be growing some species, but if you are looking for something you don’t see on the availability list, be sure to call – we just might have some!
+We will no longer be growing some species, but if you are looking for something you don’t see on the availability list, be sure to call – we just might have some left!

 How We Raise Our Native Plants

-Our plants are grown from seeds we hand-collect or propagated from cuttings of local plants.
+Our plants are grown from hand-collected seeds or propagated from cuttings of local plants.
 We do not dig plants from the wild.

 Unlike nurseries that use genetically altered cultivars of native plants, we propagate wild native seeds we collect and take cuttings from local sources.
 It is our belief that locally sourced plants are hardier and are more beneficial to their natural ecosystems than those that have been altered to enhance particular characteristics of a species.

-Our plants are grown out-of-doors (not in greenhouses) at 4000’ – USDA Zone 4b (the new USDA Plant hardiness zone map) in containers to ensure extreme hardiness.
+Our plants are grown in containers out-of-doors (not in greenhouses) at 4000’ – USDA Zone 4b (USDA Plant hardiness zone map) to ensure extreme hardiness.
 Most have already spent at least one winter in a pot.
-They thrive at high altitudes with short growing seasons where drought, cool nights, and extreme winter temperatures are common.
+Our plants thrive at high altitudes with short growing seasons where drought, cool nights, and extreme winter temperatures are common.

 Look forward to hearing from you,